-Police agencies, lawmakers, and prosecutors all over the US have responded to the growth in the indoor sex market by reallocating large amounts of resources toward arresting indoor sex workers.
+Police agencies, lawmakers, and prosecutors all over the U.S. have responded to the growth in the indoor sex market by reallocating large amounts of resources towards arresting indoor sex workers.
 This reallocation has been considerably costly for local police since the indoor market is more diffuse and hidden.
-This research can influence change in policies related to police enforcement of laws against prostitution.
-Decriminalization of indoor prostitution has experienced the most political traction as an alternative to uniform criminalization.
-In fact, Amnesty International recently passed a resolution calling for the decriminalization of sex work across the globe (Amnesty International, 2015).
+This research can influence change in policies related to

-$^{1}$ In a 2009 suit, Illinois Cook County Sheriff, Tom Dart, sued Craigslist for its role in "facilitating prostitution" and requested \$100,000 in compensation for police man-hours the county had incurred to pay police to investigate prostitution advertisements on the website.
+1. In a 2009 suit, Illinois Cook County Sheriff, Tom Dart, sued Craigslist for its role in "facilitating prostitution" and requested \$100,000 in compensation for police man-hours the county had incurred to pay police to investigate prostitution advertisements on the website.
 His suit claimed that "between January and November 2008 his department devoted 3,120 man-hours and approximately \$105,081 to make 156 arrests" (Rigg, 2010).